-Prenzlauer Berg … was founded in 1920, so a hundred years ago – was for the working class, and later until today associated with “bohemians”.
+Prenzlauer Berg is today one of the most popular parts of Berlin, associated with “bohemians”… But it was founded for the working class in 1920, so a hundred years ago.
 Is part of Pankow neighborhood and is without a doubt one of the best places I’ve been privileged to call home.

 As previously mentioned, goes without saying that best way to discover a big city as Berlin is by neighborhoods.